 Tether systems allow any pool to be a lap pool.

 However, for the person that wants to truly swim laps, I suggest at least 30 ft. in length.

 How much patio would I like to have around the pool, and what are the objects (grills, furniture, etc.) that I'd like to fit on the patio?

-My partner Jason wrote a great blog article about this, so be sure to read his thoughts on proper swimming-pool patio planning and sizing.
+My partner Jason wrote a great blog article about this.
+Be sure to read his thoughts on proper planning and sizing for a swimming-pool patio.